Endodontics in New City, NY

 Management of Developing Tooth Roots

-Contact Our Experienced Endodontic Specialists in New City, NY
+Contact Rockland Dental Specialists for Endodontics in New City, NY

 Rockland Dental Specialists offers endodontic care in the New City, NY area.
-Endodontists Dr. Lisa Nava Cohen & Dr. Rachel Snyder, and board-certified periodontist and implantologist Dr. Shalom Mintz are here to bring you excellent oral care with more than two decades of combined experience.
-They are passionate about helping patients resolve their gum disease and maintain their overall oral health.
-Contact us today at 845-259-2500 to speak with one of our team members about the New City, NY endodontic services we offer, or book an appointment online here.
+Endodontists Dr. Lisa Nava Cohen, Dr. Rachel Snyder, and Dr. George Ilenikhena, along with board-certified periodontist and implantologist Dr. Shalom Mintz, are here to bring you excellent oral care with more than two decades of combined experience.
+They are passionate about helping patients preserve their natural teeth and maintain their overall oral health.

 CONTACT